jamiepine/cal-submodule-proposal/README.md

 ## Cal.com Monorepo Concept/Proposal
-A monorepo brings many advantages to us the more we branch off with additions such as the Console, which would benefit greatly from code-sharing ui and backend logic.
+A ~~monorepo~~* brings many advantages to us the more we branch off with additions such as the Console, which would benefit greatly from code-sharing ui and backend logic.

-### Submodules
+### *Submodules
 This repository would utilize git submodules to include a **closed source** repository called `console` which utilizes shared code from the open source version of Cal.
 This design allows more closed source submodules to exist and code share.
+Originally this concept would have been a monorepo, but with submodules that is not necessary.

 ### Structure
 The file structure in this project illustrates at a bare minimum what the layout could look like.